AllenDowney/ThinkDataStructures/search-engine/day01/README.md

 ### Prerequisites

-Start by copying the Index.java and TermCounter.java files from search engine hw00 into your hw01 src folder.
-Because the project is organized into the src, utils, and tests files, you will need to mark all of them as source folders in IntelliJ as with the last homework.
+Start by copying the `Index.java` and `TermCounter.java` files from search engine `day00` into your `day01/src` folder.
+Because the project is organized into the `src`, `utils`, and `tests` folders, you will need to mark all of them as source folders in IntelliJ as with the last homework.
 To do this, right click on the folder in IntelliJ, select Mark Directory as, and finally select Sources Root.

 ### Code